wiicode/cybersecurity-framework/bronze-training/background-topics/intelligent-security-tools.md

 AI is much better than simple rule-based automation at handling complex tasks.
 In fact, this is the primary purpose of many intelligent tools.

-However, AI will also introduce additional complexity into your system, reducing your ability to understand the behaviour of your system, making it potentially more unpredictable.
+However, AI will also introduce additional complexity into your system, reducing your ability to understand the behavior of your system, making it potentially more unpredictable.

 This unpredictability could introduce new vulnerabilities to your systems, and these could potentially be exploited by attackers.